Itai-Nelken/Pi-Assistant/README.md

 - [ ] make updater script to run on startup
 - [x] add zoom & box86
 - [ ] add box86 as standalone app
-- [x] add etcher (newest version, the one with 'Flash from URL' and 'clone drive'). (added as of v1.1.3, installs 32 or 64 bit             version depending on your system arch)
+- [x] add etcher (newest version, the one with 'Flash from URL' and 'clone drive'). (added as of v1.1.3, installs 32 or 64 bit             version depending on your system architecture)

 ## FAQ